ObinnaOji/tv-show-mental-health-analyser/README.md

 The system runs in Google Colab.
 Open the notebook, run all cells in order, then launch the dashboard using the ngrok cell at the end.
 A public URL will be printed that opens the dashboard in any browser.

 ---
+##Improvements to make

+** Accuracy needs to improve.
+Alot of shows were placed into the wrong category and required forced repositions.
+Need to find a new library to improve this

 ## About